-- The large clamp ferrites can be attached to larger cables such as Ethernet, USB and some PLC cables. - The large core ferrite is used with the panel mount power cable. - The small clamp ferrite is to be used on the ground wire of the POWERCELL board.
+- The large clamp ferrites can be attached to larger cables such as Ethernet, USB and some PLC cables. - The large core ferrite is used with the panel mount power cable, serial interface and analog load cell cable - The small clamp ferrite is to be used on the ground wire of the POWERCELL MTX board.
 In this case, no wrap is required.

 To install the large core ferrite on the panel mount power cord, remove the insulation and shielding from the end of the cable.
 Before attaching the power connector, route the blue and brown wires through the center of the core and take two wraps around the outside of the core, each time routing the cables through again.
-Note that he striped green and yellow ground wire does not pass through the core.
+Note that the striped green and yellow ground wire does not pass through the core.
+Similarly, on the analog load cell cable, wrap the individual wires around the ferrite core twice to reduce the effects of electrical noise and interference.